StorePilot/storepilot-woo/readme.txt

 == Installation ==

-Upload the StorePilot plugin to your WooCommerce site, Activate it and add your license in the plugin license page.
+Upload the StorePilot plugin to your WooCommerce site & Activate it.
+Then connect to your site from StorePilot Desktop Application.

 Good luck with your sales!